janziemba/react-native-simple-ui/README.md

 ...
 ```

-**IMPORTANT:** You can't have your own component with the same name as any of UI components which uses `withTheme` because that would overwrite your styles with the styles defined in the theme.
+**IMPORTANT:** You can't have your own component with the same name as any of UI components which uses `withTheme` because that would overwrite your styles with the styles defined in the index.
 For example your `Button` component `withTheme(styles, 'Button')(Button)` would have the styles from UI `Button`.
 Just use a different identifier, e.g. `withTheme(styles, 'MyButton')(Button)` or leave it empty if you don't need it.

 ## Recommendations
 For styling consistency, I recommend to follow up these simple rules: